5yutan5/PyQtDarkTheme/README.md

 Dark theme for PySide and PyQt.

-PyQtDarkTheme applies a flat dark theme to Qt applications(PySide6, PyQt6, PyQt5 and PySide2) using the qt stylesheets system.
+PyQtDarkTheme applies a flat dark theme to Qt applications(PySide6, PyQt6, PyQt5 and PySide2) using the qt stylesheets.
-There's a Light Theme too.
-Color and style balanced from the Dark theme for easy viewing in daylight.
+There's a light theme too.
+Color and style balanced from a dark theme for easy viewing in daylight.

 PyQtDarkTheme is easy to freeze with freezing library(PyInstaller, py2app, cx_freeze or etc..).